chaoss/augur/docs/how_to_run_augur_in_production.md

 ## Resetting Logs with AUGUR_RESET_LOGS

-Augur provides an environment variable to control whether logs are reset on server startup.
+Augur does provides an environment variable to control whether logs are reset on server startup.
 This gives system administrators more control over log management.

-`AUGUR_RESET_LOGS` : Controls the automatic reset of logs when Augur starts.
+`AUGUR_RESET_LOGS` : This controls the automatic reset of logs when Augur starts.

 - Default Behavior:
   If the variable is not set, it defaults to True, meaning Augur will reset logs on startup to avoid infinite log growth.